 $php_errormsg variables.
 Of course, the revealing of sensitive error information should be disabled in the server’s PHP configuration settings because it reveals potential security vulnerabilities.
 Live reporting of error information may be useful during the development stage, but it is wise to disable such functionality on production servers.

-Armed with this information, we return to our previously discussed 404 errors.
+Equipped with the previous information, we return to our previously discussed 404 errors.
 As we now may see, the bizarre errors that have been baffling us for many months turn out to be caused from the relatively linked function references that are produced by the PHP function,

 html_errors.
 It all makes sense now.
 Before we realized this, we were forced to throw down a tough set of